Accessibility statement

 Improving accessibility over time

 On a large site like this, some accessibility issues can only be fixed one page at a time.
-While we’re trying to make sure that any new content published is accessible, we’re trying to fix existing content as we find it.
+We make sure that new features are accessible, as well as fixing existing content as we find it.

 This includes: